Optimal investment with time-varying stochastic endowments: Conclusion

 \section{Conclusion}

 We consider an optimal asset allocation problem in an incomplete market, where exogenous stochastic endowments flow continuously into the portfolio according to a time-inhomogeneous geometric Brownian motion.
-We analyze the viscosity solution of the HJB PDE, reduce its dimension, and prove that the optimal strategy can be recovered from the optimal policy of a reduced problem.\\ We are also able to describe the asymptotic behavior of the value function, and the strategy when the initial wealth goes to infinity.
+We analyze the viscosity solution of the HJB PDE, reduce its dimension, and prove that the optimal strategy can be recovered from the optimal policy of a reduced problem.